 VR has many benefits and is much appreciated by our clients.
-It enables us to turn a simple white block model into a virtual three-dimensional copy of your future home or building where, using a headset and sensors, you can be transported into this virtual environment.
+We turn simple sketches into a virtual three-dimensional copy of your future home or building where, using a headset and sensors, you can be transported into this virtual environment.
 You can walk through the building, see how the light falls differently throughout the day, consider how different materials would appear in situ - in fact see every detail at full scale as if it was already built.
 This enables you to make fully informed decisions before the design model is signed off and taken forward to construction.
 We have found this working method provides very high levels of client satisfaction and confidence.

 VR also aids the efficiency and effectiveness of our liaison with planning authorities and with contractors and other parties we may be working with.
 In short, it enables everyone involved to understand exactly the nature of the proposed building and their role in making it a reality.